Seven-try Lyon thrash Bayonne to lead Top 14 - France 24

 They dominated the early action but indiscipline saw them play with a man down twice with Kilian Geraci and Rudi Wulf both issued yellow cards.

-The 21-year-old French centre Pierre-Louis Barassi was the chief motor of Bayonne's destruction and is a good bet to feature in the up-coming Six Nations.
+The 21-year-old France centre Pierre-Louis Barassi was the chief motor of Bayonne's destruction and is a good bet to add to his one Test cap in the up-coming Six Nations.

+Bayonne coach Yannick Bru refused to take the defeat on the chin.

+"It was a bit of a spanking, but strangely, despite the score, we weren't far off," he claimed after the game.

+"Bayonne were hanging in there for a long time, but in the end we got the job done," Pierre Mignoni said.

-A series of penalties from Romain Barthelemy kept the Basques in the game in a hectic first period despite converted Lyon tries from Patrick Sobela and Charlie Ngatai.
+A series of penalties from Romain Barthelemy kept the Basques in the game in a hectic first period despite converted Lyon tries from Patrick Sobela and ex-All Black centre Charlie Ngatai.

-But Barassi dotted down four minutes into the second half before two quickfire tries from South Africa's Hendrik Roodt led to Bayonne crumbling.
+But Barassi dotted down four minutes into the second half before two quickfire tries from South African Hendrik Roodt led to Bayonne crumbling.

-Dylan Cretin on 76 and Jean-Marcellin Buttin on 78 completed the demolition.
+Dylan Cretin on 76 minutes and Jean-Marcellin Buttin on two minutes later completed the demolition.

+Later on Saturday newly promoted Brive lost at home in the league for the first time this season as hooker Camille Chat scored twice in Racing 92's 44-20 victory at Stade Amedee-Domenech.

+Ex-France fly-half Francois Trinh-Duc made his debut in the Parisians' seventh win from their past eight games across all competitions.

 © 2019 AFP